-School must have a reason to process the data about an individual.
-Our privacy notices set out how we use data.
-The GDPR has 6 conditions for lawful processing and any time we process data relating to an individual it is within one of those conditions.
+The school must have a reason to process the data about an individual.
+Our Privacy Notices set out how we use data.
+The UK GDPR has 6 conditions for lawful processing and any time we process data relating to an individual it is within one of those conditions.

-If there is a data breach we have a separate policy and procedure to follow to take immediate action to remedy the situation as quickly as possible.
+If there is a data breach, we have a separate policy and procedure to follow to take immediate action to remedy the situation as quickly as possible.